Tom Harris (British politician): Post-Parliament career

 On 20 October 2021, Harris took on a job for three years as an adviser to the Conservative government on Scottish issues, as lead non-executive director of both the Office of the Secretary of State for Scotland and Advocate General for Scotland.
 He said: "I'm delighted to have been appointed to this role and I'm looking forward to contributing to the effective work of the UK Government in Scotland.
 This is an exciting time to be involved in advising and helping ministers deliver for the whole country."

 Personal life

 Harris married Carolyn Moffat in 1998; the couple have two sons.
-He has another son from an earlier marriage which was dissolved in 1996.
-He is a Christian and enjoys astronomy and badminton.
-He is a fan of Doctor Who and friend of its former showrunner Steven Moffat.
+He has another son from an earlier marriage, which was dissolved in 1996.
+A Christian, he enjoys astronomy and badminton.
+Harris is a fan of Doctor Who and is friends with its former showrunner, Steven Moffat.
 Harris contributed to Behind The Sofa, the collection of celebrity Doctor Who fan memories published by Gollancz in 2013.
 He firmly opposed a female actor playing the Doctor.
-In 2019 he launched a Doctor Who podcast called "The Power of 3", alongside fellow Who fans Kenny Smith and David Steel.
+In 2019, he launched a Doctor Who podcast, The Power of 3, alongside fellow fans Kenny Smith and David Steel.